Unionism in Ireland: Unionism and women's suffrage

 In August 1914, suffragists in Ulster suspended their agitation for the duration of the European war.
 Their reward was a women's franchise in 1918 and (six years after it was granted in the Irish Free State) equal voting rights in 1928.
+(In 1949, Dehra Parker was to be the first and only woman appointed to the Northern Ireland cabinet).

 1912 Home Rule Crisis

 In 1911 a Liberal administration was once again dependent on Irish nationalist MPs.
 In 1912 the Prime Minister, H. H. Asquith, introduced the Third Home Rule Bill.
 A more generous dispensation than the earlier bills, it would, for the first time, have given an Irish parliament an accountable executive.
 It was carried in the Commons by a majority of ten.
 As expected, it was defeated in the Lords, but as result of the crisis engendered by the opposition of the peers to the 1910 People's Budget the Lords now only had the power of delay.
 Home Rule would become law in 1914.